UCCS-SP25-CS4300-CS5300-1/Group-4-spring-2025/README.md

 The report will be available in HTML format at `myproject/htmlcov/index.html`.

+#### Minimum Requirements

+- All tests must pass (your commit will fail on actions if they don't)
+- All new features must have tests
+- Minimum 85% test coverage

 ### CI Pipeline

 The project uses GitHub Actions for CI with the following features: